Management Procedures |

 - Requests for Extensions and Continuances - All requests for extensions of time and continuances must be submitted by written motion to the Court after a conference with opposing counsel.
 Please do not call the Court to ask for an extension or continuance unless it is a rare emergency and then only after conferring with opposing counsel.
 The parties must file requests for extensions of time as motions, rather than as stipulations.

 - Status of Pending Motions - Please do not call to inquire about the status of a pending motion.
-If there are extenuating circumstances regarding a pending motion that should be brought to the Court’s attention, please submit a letter to the Court-with a copy to opposing counsel.
+If there are extenuating circumstances regarding a pending motion that should be brought to the Court’s attention.
+Instead, please electronically file an appropriate notice or request for relief via the CM/ECF system.

 - Phone Messages - When leaving phone messages with chambers, always include your name, the cause number of the case you are calling about, the identity of the party you represent, and the specific reason for your call.

 E-mail Communications - DO NOT EMAIL THE COURT

 .
 As addressed above in ¶ I. A., all cases pending in Judge Boyle’s court, including those involving prisoner and pro se